 16. Insense

-“It’s easy to navigate, it contains all must-have sections—like a powerful header with CTAs, a use case section (pictured below) showcasing what might be achieved with the platform, how to do it in three steps, and social proof with case studies linked to it.”
+She adds that it’s easy to navigate, it contains all must-have sections — like a powerful header with CTAs, a use case section (pictured below) showcasing what might be achieved with the platform, how to do it in three steps, and social proof with case studies linked to it.

 Vertical: B2B SaaS